Not already a member?

 View all this pub's pictures (2 more images)

-Reviews of The Red Lion see review guidelines
+Reviews of The Red Lion (Average Rating: 6 of 10) see review guidelines

 Please Note: This review is over a year old.